Probate and Trust Administration

 What do I do about Social Security?

 Social Security will continue to send out benefit checks until they are notified of an individual’s death.
-The personal representative/spouse/trustee should contact the local Social Security Administration office and notify them of the death, or if a benefit check is received, send it back with a letter notifying them.
+Although the funeral home usually notifies Social Security of a death, the personal representative/spouse/trustee should contact the local Social Security Administration office and notify them of the death.
 This is important.
-If checks continue to be deposited, the recipient can incur liability later when Social Security learns of the recipient’s death.
+If funds continue to be deposited into the account of a decedent, the recipient of the funds will likely incur liability later when Social Security learns of the recipient’s death.